 If you like dining on inspired cuisine created with fresh, local ingredients – you have a lot to look forward to in Iceland!
 Wining and dining in Iceland is great, you’ll find superb restaurants all across the island.
+Here’s a list of few Reykjavik restaurants.

 The opportunity to eat some of the world’s freshest seafood and tastiest lamb is one that should not be missed while visiting Iceland.
 These local specialties, as well as organically grown vegetables, game, and wholesome dairy products are served in creative ways across the country.
 After dinner, cruise for coffee and cocktails in the nexus of pulsating nightclubs and cozy pubs, as Reykjavik has one of the liveliest nightlife scenes in the world.